GabrielMalakias/GabrielMalakias.github.io/_posts/2021-11-15-software-evolves-an-experience-guided-by-results.md

 Lets now go back to the problems we had in the initial solution to validate if new solution is better or worse.

 About the first problem, now the execution time is only O(1) per job since now each device is managed by its own job individually.
 Of course it also adds some overhead for each job, but it can no longer affect any other device or even stop the process, so thats a win.
-Now jobs go to redis and can easily distributed across nodes, besides that Kubernetes HPA can be used to increase the number of pods as the number of jobs increases by checking cpu levels, cool right?
+Now jobs go to redis and can easily distributed across nodes, besides that Kubernetes HPA can be used to increase the number of pods, as the number of jobs increases, by checking cpu levels, cool right?
 The service we rewrote this approach pretty much everywhere within its core.

-I can say that the solution above scales pretty well, after changing adopting the Sidekiq Pro and it's `reliable_scheduler` it got even better.
+Based on the experience I had writing this app, I can tell you that the solution above scales pretty well, after adopting the Sidekiq Pro and it's `reliable_scheduler` it got even better.
 Features that were impossible before like decreasing intervals to 10 seconds or even customising the processing flow, started becoming quite easy and straightforward.
 The company grew a lot, it went from 800 thousand orders daily to something like 5 or 6 million, in our biggest country we have the following numbers:

 ![Sidekiq pro dashboard]({{ site.url }}/assets/images/sidekiq-pro-issue-service.png)
 *40 million jobs every day in a single country not too shabby*

 Even though the current approach scales pretty well, it doesnt scale infinitely, at least not in the way we have right now.
-As you might know Postgres has a limit in number of connections and as we add more and more pods to handle the increasing number of messages, jobs and so on at some point it will be just unbearable to the DB.
+As you might know Postgres has a limit in number of connections and with that as we add more and more pods to handle the increasing number of jobs at some point it will be just unbearable to the DB.

 ![Oh my]({{ site.url }}/assets/images/oh-my-meme.png)

 Wait, there is a way to solve that, the solution we found was using PGBouncer in transaction mode, so each query to the DB executes quite fast creating like a ConnectionPool for all the pods.

 Cool, all problems solved right?
-Temporarely, this solution scales until a certain point due to DB constraints, at some point the DB if for some reason any slow query is introduced or too many things are executed in parallel we notice the following behaviour.
+Temporarely, this solution scales until a certain point due to DB constraints, at some point if for some reason any slow query is introduced or too many things are executed in parallel we noticed the following behaviour.

 ![Client waiting - PGBouncer]({{ site.url }}/assets/images/pgbouncer_client_waiting.png)